mdiannna/SmartCityAI/README.md

 # SmartCityAI

-Traffic Management System: Develop an AI-powered traffic management system that utilizes real-time data from sensors, cameras, and other sources to optimize traffic flow, reduce congestion, and minimize travel time for commuters.
-This system can dynamically adjust traffic signals, reroute vehicles, and provide predictive analytics to anticipate traffic patterns.
+Traffic Management System: This is an AI-powered traffic management system that uses real-time data from sensors, cameras, and other sources to optimize traffic flow, reduce congestion, and minimize travel time for commuters.
+Purpose of the system: to dynamically adjust traffic signals, reroute vehicles, and provide predictive analytics to anticipate traffic patterns.